Explore Jobs

 Methodology

-Zippia uses publicly published information from government sources such as the Bureau of Labor Statistics (BLS), Foreign Labor Certification Data Center (FLC), and the Office of Personnel Management (OPM) to create its salary estimates.
+Zippia employs publicly available data from government entities such as the Bureau of Labor Statistics (BLS), Foreign Labor Certification Data Center (FLC), and the Office of Personnel Management (OPM) to formulate its salary estimates.

-Once they’ve gathered the data, the team calculates a weighted average for each job title they’re estimating a salary for.
-For more details on our salary estimates, you can read the detailed methodology.
+After collecting the data, the team calculates a weighted average for each job title.
+For more details on our salary estimates, please refer to our detailed methodology.

-Highest-Paying Types Of Staff Nurse Jobs FAQs
+Highest-Paying Types of Staff Nurse Jobs FAQs

 1. What is the highest-paid staff nurse job?